 "Pass" means they meet the legal requirements for food hygiene.

 "Improvement Required" means the business didn't meet the legal requirements and needs to make improvements.

 As the display of the certificate is not a legal requirement, this information is also published on the Food Standards Scotland (FSS) website.
 Alternatively use the Find a hygiene rating for a food business page.
-The information for Falkirk Council food businesses is updated once a month.
+The information for Falkirk Council food businesses is usually updated once a week.

 The scheme is designed to encourage businesses to maintain food safety standards to achieve a Pass certificate, and give consumers' confidence when they go to buy food.

 The scheme is targeted at any food businesses supplying directly to members of the public, and will include cafes, restaurants, takeaways, supermarkets, butchers, bakers and delis.
 A small number of businesses are exempt from the scheme, for example if they are low-risk in terms of food safety and you perhaps wouldn’t normally think of them as a food business.

 Pass or Improvement Required certificates are only a reflection of the standards at the time of the last inspection by our officers.
 The responsibility for ensuring food safety every day remains with the food business operator and the staff working in the business.